 Alerting the country of this horrible epidemic was the first step in helping the cause, and the ladies were eager to share their story.

 Later in the year, the Senate Subcommittee on Children and Youth released a study that child abuse had become an epidemic in the United States and was the leading cause of death in young children.
 This horrific statistic showed the intensity of the issue in our own country and helped to urge many to join the cause.
 Unfortunately, this statistic is still true today.

-Sara and Yvonne worked endlessly to open the doors of the first pioneering residential treatment center.
+Sara and Yvonne worked endlessly to open the doors of the first pioneering residential treatment center strictly for abused children.
 They opened the Children’s Village USA, in Beaumont, California.

 This village treats severely abused children ages 2-12 from California counties, and gives them a safe place to call home with therapy and structure.
 The village was a great success that helped many children and was even the topic of the first television special on child abuse in America.

 Jimmy Carter designated April as National Child Abuse Prevention Month.

 Through the encouragement of Sara O’Meara and Yvonne Fedderson, President Jimmy Carter designates the first National Child Abuse Prevention Month.

 Shortly after the Children’s Village USA opened, it was the subject of a television special on child abuse and neglect called “A Time for Love”.
 The special aired coast-to-coast and highlighted the intensity of the issue and the key role that Childhelp plays in ending the epidemic.